 About The Project

-To create a new noh using traditional noh techniques and perform this in Europe and Japan is an ambitious project.
-The Between the Stones Project is particularly ambitious in terms of the timing - as it is planned to be completed in two years, (not four, as was the case for Pagoda - though the development period is very similar).
-The two-year period identified (2018-2020) will allow the project to coincide with the 2020 Tokyo Olympics and the associated Japan Season of Culture.
+To create a new noh using traditional noh techniques and perform this in Europe is an ambitious project.
+The Between the Stones Project is particularly ambitious in terms of the timing - as it is planned to be completed in two years.
+The two-year period identified (2018-2020) allows the completion of the project to coincide with the 2020 Tokyo Olympics and the associated Japan Season of Culture.

 What makes the project different is that the programme of education and outreach work is centre stage.
 In fact, the approach being taken is that we (audiences and the project team) will all learn about the development of this new noh within a similar timeframe - as we follow the page to stage development of the new noh, Between the Stones.

 There are three main phases to the project: